electric-sql/electric/docs/deployment/concepts.md

 ### 3. Generator <-> Electric

-When you build a local-first app with ElectricSQL, you [use the CLI `generate` command](../api/cli.md#generate) provided by the [Typescript client](../usage/installation/client.md) to generate a type-safe, schema-aware data access library and bundle this into your app.
+When you build a local-first app with ElectricSQL, you [use the CLI `generate` command](../api/cli.md#generate) provided by the [TypeScript client](../usage/installation/client.md) to generate a type-safe, schema-aware data access library and bundle this into your app.

 When you *deploy* you app, you typically want to setup your CI or build environment to run the generate command as part of your production build process.
 This currently requires providing both `--service` and `--proxy` connection URLs, typically configured in your build environment using environment variables.